Type your search terms and pause for instant results.

-The Turks and Caicos has an active real estate market, and there’s a wide selections of realtors to choose from.
+The Turks and Caicos has an active real estate market and there’s a wide selection of realtors to choose from.
 Many of the local real estate agencies have been established since the early 1980s and 90s and have decades of experience in the local real estate market.

-There’s a large number of real estate agents in the Turks and Caicos, including those that practice part time and full time.
+There’s a large number of real estate agents in the Turks and Caicos, including those that practice part-time and full time.
 There isn’t a high bar to entry for entry to realty, so many agents practice as a means to supplement other income.
 This isn’t necessarily a bad thing, yet it does mean that some agents may be inexperienced.
-Part time agents typically accept lower commissions, but it may make sense to scrutinize documents and deeds.
 In the Turks and Caicos, a relatively few agents account for the majority of sales, especially considering collective value.

 If a real estate agency is listing and selling a large number of sites, there’s typically a reason.
 Ask to see recent sales.

-Similar to the consideration of the number of properties that a realtor lists, if an agent has been practicing for a significant period of time, it may be beacause they're good at it.
+Similar to the consideration of the number of properties that a realtor lists, if an agent has been practicing for a significant period of time, it may be because they're good at it.